paulhibbitts/DLC-Help/pages/06.other-web-tools/01.audacity/docs.md

 Create an account at Soundcloud and record or upload a clip.
 3. [TapeWrite](https://tapewrite.com/tapes/top) is yet another free-with-pro-options.
 Record a clip and let us know what you think about the app.

-##### Sharing Audio
+### Sharing Audio

-Once you have created and uploaded audio clips in anchor.fm and SoundCloud share them in a new post on your blog and include some thoughts on the process.
+Once you have created and uploaded audio clips in anchor.fm and SoundCloud share them in a new post on your blog or in Moodle and include some thoughts on the process.
 Was the app easy to use?
 Are you satisfied with the recording?
 What might you do differently next time?
 Was it easy to share from the app into your blog?
 Did you discover how to embed SoundCloud files?

 ### Editing Audio